-Gousto and HelloFresh were both strong contenders in our review of the best meal prep delivery boxes, but what sets them apart from each other?
+Gousto vs HelloFresh were both strong contenders in our review of the best meal prep delivery boxes, but what sets them apart from each other?

 You’ve likely seen ads for both companies during your commute, scrolling through social media or watching TV.
-But if you haven’t yet taken the plunge to subscribe, we’ve broken down the differences between the two services to help you make the right choice.
+But if you haven’t yet taken the plunge to subscribe to either of these meal kits, we’ve broken down the differences between the two services to help you make the right choice.

-From price and menu options to the flexibility of the subscription, this is how Gousto and HelloFresh compare against one another.
+From price and menu options to the flexibility of the subscription, this is how Gousto vs HelloFresh compare against one another.

-With HelloFresh you can make selections up to four weeks in advance.
-If you don’t make selections, recipes are automatically picked, which is great if you’re time-poor.
-The cut off for edits is at 11.59pm on Tuesday, the week before your delivery.
-The same deadline applies if you’d like to cancel your subscription or skip weeks due to holidays etc. You can skip up to eight consecutive weeks.
+With HelloFresh, you can make selections up to four weeks in advance.
+If you don’t make selections, recipes are automatically picked, which is great if you’re time-poor or feeling spontaneous.
+The cut off for box edits is at 11:59pm on Tuesday, the week before your delivery.
+The same deadline applies if you’d like to cancel your subscription or skip weeks due to vacation, etc. You can skip up to eight consecutive weeks.

 With Gousto, you choose the recipes you want and have until midday three days before delivery to edit.
 Recipes are available to pick two weeks before the delivery date.
 The menu is updated every Tuesday at midday.